id-studiolab/Connected-Interaction-Kit/docs/tutorials/01-hello-world/step-2.md

 ---
 layout: default
-title: Step 2: Connecting the ItsyBitsy to your computer
+title: "Step 2: Connecting the ItsyBitsy to your computer"
 parent: "01 Hello World"
 ---